-"1 This is already the second letter, beloved, which I am writing to you.
+1 This is already the second letter, beloved, which I am writing to you.
 In both of them I want to call to mind your clear understanding and remind you: 2 Remember the words spoken in advance by the holy prophets and the commandment of the Lord and Saviour which your apostles handed down to you.
 3 Know this above all things: In the last days scoffers will come, mocking, following their own lusts, 4 saying, Where is his promised coming?
 For since the fathers fell asleep, all things remain as they were from the beginning of creation.
 5 Those who say this overlook the fact that there were once heavens and an earth, which came into being out of the water and endured through the water at the word of God.
 6 Through this the world of that time was flooded by water and perished.
 7 But the present heavens and earth were saved for the fire by the same word.
 They are being kept for the day of judgment and destruction of ungodly men.
 8 But this one thing, beloved, shall not be hidden from you, that with the Lord one day is as a thousand years, and a thousand years as one day.
 9 The Lord of promise does not delay, as some think, who talk of delay, but he is patient with you, because he does not want any to perish, but that all may come to repentance.
 10 But the day of the Lord will come like a thief.
 Then the heavens will pass away with a clatter, the elements will dissolve into fire, and the earth and the works upon it will be found no more.
 11 When all this dissolves in this way: How holy and devout you must then live, 12 awaiting and hastening the coming of the day of God!
 In that day the heavens will burst into flame and the elements will melt in fire.
-13 According to his promise, we expect a new heaven and a new earth, in which righteousness dwells."
-(2Peter 3:1-13)
+13 According to his promise, we expect a new heaven and a new earth, in which righteousness dwells.
+(2Petr 3:1-13)

-The letter explicitly refers to a first letter from the same sender to the same addressees, even if the addressee group is not as clearly outlined in the letter address of the present letter as it is in the preserved 1Petr.
-The vagueness of the group of addressees in 2Petr may, however, have been done precisely with a view to the deliberate pseudonymous linking of 2Petr with 1Petr.
-Research cites a number of reasons that point to different authorship of 1Petr and 2Petr.
+The letter explicitly refers to a first letter from the same sender to the same addressees, even if the latter group is not as clearly defined here as it is in the preserved 1Petr.
+The addressee group of 2Petr may, however, have been left vague intentionally with a view to the deliberate pseudonymous linking of 2Petr with 1Petr.
+Research cites a number of reasons to regard the two letters as stemming from different authors.

-As the text makes clear, the author is concerned with securing his idea through both the Petrine and the Pauline tradition.
-With both, which are quite different, he wants to counter the "scoffers" who ask about the absence of the Second Coming of the Lord.
-Their argument seems to have been weighty enough for the author to repeat it in this letter.
-It is not very convincing when Wolfgang Schrage, in his commentary on 2 Peter, tries to deny that the absence of the Second Coming of the Lord did not "play a role for the first Christians", when the text speaks of the opposite.
+As the text makes clear, the author seeks to substantiate his ideas both via the Petrine and the Pauline tradition.
+Combining these two quite different currents of thought, he aims to counter the “scoffers” who taunt the early Christians about the absence of a Second Coming of the Lord.
+Their argument seems to have been weighty enough for the author to restate it in this letter.
+It is not very convincing when Wolfgang Schrage, in his commentary on 2Petr, tries to deny that this absence did not “play a role for the first Christians,” when the text speaks of the opposite.